FERPA Annual Notification

 Category 1: name, address, phone number, dates of attendance.

-Category 2: previous institutions attended, are of study, concentration, degree conferred (including dates).
+Category 2: previous institutions attended, area of study, concentration, degree conferred (including dates).

-Category 3: Participation in officially recognized college activities, date and place of birth, country of citizenship
+Category 3: Participation in officially recognized college activities, date and place of birth

 Students who wish to prohibit the release of any or all of the categories of Directory Information may do so by completing the form provided for the purpose and submitting it to the Office of the Registrar at the Coordinating Center in Saratoga Springs within two weeks of the start date of an enrollment.
 It will be effective for one year following the date of the enrollment.
 If the student wishes to renew the request to prevent disclosure after one year, he or she must submit a new request.
 Copies of the form are available at all locations of the college.